The Ultimate Guide to

 • And more!

 Though initially intended for children, as locals well know, it has also become a favorite place for seals.
-At Children’s Pool, you’ll find helpful amenities like on site:
+Oftentimes the entire beach will be filled with them; especially during pupping season.
+Even if you don’t swim, the Children’s Pool offers other helpful amenities on-site:

-Looking for a photo opp?
-Walking out onto the seawall is a great way to get a La Jolla ocean view!
+Looking for a photo op?
+Walking out onto the seawall is a great way to get an up-close-and-personal La Jolla ocean view!

 Best La Jolla Cove Hotels